learn-co-curriculum/spring-mod-2-project/README.md

 ![camper-er-diagram](https://curriculum-content.s3.amazonaws.com/spring-mod-2/project/camp-er-diagram.png)

-If you clone down this Git repository, you'll find the `data.sql` file that contains the schema you can import into pgAdmin4.
+If you clone this Git repository, you'll find the `data.sql` file that contains the schema you can import into pgAdmin4.

 ## Project Requirements

 Create a Spring Boot API that models the campers signing up for activities.
-Make sure you consider the relationships, that are shown in the entity-relationship (ER) diagram above.
+Make sure you consider the relationships that are shown in the entity-relationship (ER) diagram above.

 It is recommended to follow this outline of how to go about creating the